DropsOfSerenity/DropsOfSerenity/README.md

 ### Public and Private repositories no longer on Github.

-I will not be hosting any of my non-work related github repositories on github anymore due to [Github Copilot](https://copilot.github.com/).
+I will not be hosting any of my non-work related github repositories on github anymore due to [Github/Microsoft Copilot](https://copilot.github.com/).

+* Copilot uses your code to train machine learning algorithms without your consent and despite any license on the code.